Korstek/e-ink-smartwatch/README.md

 # e-ink-smartwatch

-This is a smart-wath-like-thing project
+This is a smart-watch-like-thing project